Snowcola/RooserBot/readme.md

 ```bash
 python app/main.py
 ```
-if you have added new slash commands run the bot with the `-s` flag
+if you have added new slash commands run the bot with the `-s` flag. **Discord has very restrictive rate limiting on this action, perform sparringly**

-## Using docker & PyCharm
+## Using Docker & PyCharm
 - build the container
 ```bash
 docker build -t roosterbot